-Researchers are always looking for better ways to care for patients with different types of breast cancer.
+Researchers are always looking for better ways to care for people with inflammatory breast cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating breast cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with breast cancer.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating inflammatory breast cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with the disease.